Mass suicide: Solar Temple (1994–1997)

-From 1994 to 1997, the Order of the Solar Temple's members began a series of mass suicides, which led to roughly 74 deaths.
+From 1994 to 1997, the Order of the Solar Temple's members began a series of mass suicides and murders, which led to roughly 74 deaths.
+The first occurred in Switzerland in 1994, followed by additional deaths in France in 1995, and finally a mass suicide in Quebec in 1997.
+The group was led by Joseph Di Mambro, alongside Luc Jouret.
 Farewell letters were left by members, stating that they believed their deaths would be an escape from the "hypocrisies and oppression of this world".
-Added to this they felt they were "moving on to Sirius".
-Records seized by the Quebec police showed that some members had personally donated over $1 million to the group's leader, Joseph Di Mambro.

-There was also another attempted mass suicide of the remaining members, which was thwarted in the late 1990s.
-All the suicide/murders and attempts occurred around the dates of the equinoxes and solstices, which likely held some relation to the beliefs of the group.
+Members believed that a death was a "transition" to another state of being.

 Heaven's Gate (1997)

-From March 24 to 27, 1997, 39 followers of Heaven's Gate died in a mass suicide in Rancho Santa Fe, California, which borders San Diego to the north.
-These people believed, according to the teachings of their group, that through their suicides they were "exiting their human vessels" so that their souls could go on a journey aboard a spaceship they believed to be following comet Hale–Bopp.
-Some male members of the group underwent voluntary castration in preparation for the genderless life they believed awaited them after the suicide.
+In March 1997, 39 followers of Heaven's Gate died in a mass suicide in Rancho Santa Fe, California.
+The group, led by Marshall Applewhite and Bonnie Nettles, believed that through their deaths they were exiting their human "vessels", which would allow them to advance to the "Next Level" via a spaceship they believed to be following comet Hale–Bopp.

-In May 1997, two Heaven's Gate members who had not been present for the mass suicide attempted suicide, one succeeding, the other becoming comatose for two days and then recovering.
-In February 1998, the survivor, Chuck Humphrey, committed suicide.